-VACATION MODE - The controller adjusts the set point to approximately 50°F. This mod e is recommended when the water heater is not in use for a long period of time.
+VACATION MODE - The controller adjusts the set point to approximately 50°F. This mode is recommended when the water heater is not in use for a long period of time.
 This mode minimizes energy consumption and prevents the water heater from freezing during cold weather.
+While in Vacation Mode, pressing "Enter" returns to Standard Mode.